ionic-team/ionic-docs/docs/utilities/animations.md

 <Keyframes />

-In the example above, the `.square` element will transition from a red background color, to a background color defined by the `--background` variable, and then transition on to an aqua background color.
+In the example above, the card element will transition from its initial width, to a width defined by the `--width` variable, and then transition on to the final width.

 Each keyframe object contains an `offset` property. `offset` is a value between 0 and 1 that defines the keyframe step.
 Offset values must go in ascending order and cannot repeat.